BEASTS OF LEGEND

 Credit: Alexas_Fotos

-The Griffin is a beast with the head and claws of the majestic eagle combined with the body and tail of the powerful lion .
-A good fusion of two revered symbols of strength and nobility.
+The Griffin is a beast with the head and claws of an eagle combined with the body and tail of a lion.
+A fusion of two symbols of strength and nobility.

-While Griffins can also be found in artistic representations from Ancient Greece and Rome, evidence reveals early depictions of these beasts in the ancient lands of Egypt, back to the 2nd millennium BC.
+While Griffins can also be found in artistic representations from Ancient Greece and Rome, evidence reveals early descriptions of these beasts in Ancient Egypt, back to the 2nd millennium BC.

 Sirens